 - Journal, blog or reflect on your experience abroad and how you feel upon return.

 - Connect with other students returning from study abroad to share your experiences.

-- Engage with IFSA-Butler as an alumni blogger or Global Ambassador.
+- Engage with IFSA as an alumni blogger or Global Ambassador.

 - Volunteer or work with the study abroad office on your home campus.

 How do you incorporate a study abroad experience into a resume and cover letter?
 How do you weave it into an interview without telling long-winded stories?
 How do you make this significant experience relevant in your job search?

 Explain how your study abroad experience helped you develop skills that will transfer to your career, using descriptive words and terms:

 - Able to understand non-verbal cues

 Make the link between your study abroad experience and the position:

 - Match up your transferrable skills with the job qualifications and be prepared to highlight them in your resume and cover letter as well as during the interview process.